inpsyde/php-coding-standards/inpsyde-custom-sniffs.md

 ## Inpsyde.CodeQuality.DisallowShortOpenTag

 Prevents the usage of short open tag.
-Inherited from "Generic" `DisallowShortOpenTagSniff`, unlike the original, this custom rule allows the usage of echo short open tag (`<?=`).
+Inherited from `Generic.DisallowShortOpenTag` sniff, unlike the original, this custom rule allows the usage of echo short open tag (`<?=`).

 This sniff has no available configuration.